-Payment is due at enrollment, but there is a 45-day grace period from the date you mail your enrollment form to make the initial payment.
+Payment is due at enrollment, but there is a 45-day grace period from the date of your enrollment election to make the initial payment.
 The initial payment includes coverage for the current month, plus any previous month(s).

 Ongoing monthly payments are due on the first of each month, but there is a 60-day grace period (for example, June payment is due June 1, but will be accepted if postmarked by July 31).